 The Safeguarding Officer is the first point of contact for external agencies that are pursuing child protection investigations and co-ordinates the College's representation at child protection conferences and Core Group meetings (including the submission of written reports for conferences).
-When an individual concern/incident is brought to the notice of the Safeguarding Officer, they will be responsible for deciding whether this should be reported as a safeguarding issue to the Multi Agency Safeguarding Hub (MASH team) for the student's home address: consulting with the DSL where appropriate.
+When an individual concern/incident is brought to the notice of the Safeguarding Officer, they will (in consultation with the Designated Safeguarding Lead) decide whether this should be reported as a child protection issue to the Multi Agency Safeguarding Hub (MASH team) for the student's home address.
 Where there is any doubt as to the seriousness of this concern, or disagreement between the Safeguarding Officer and the member of staff reporting the concern, advice will be sought from the Designated Safeguarding Lead and the LA's Strategic Lead Officer for safeguarding in education services or the Family Early Help Service (EHS) Duty Manager, as necessary.

-The Designated Safeguarding Lead (DSL), who is a member of the school's senior leadership team takes lead responsibility for safeguarding and child protection (including online safety) and works with the mental health leads where safeguarding concerns are linked to mental health concerns, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children in need or those at risk of significant harm.
+The Designated Safeguarding Lead (DSL), who is a member of the school's senior leadership team takes lead responsibility for safeguarding and child protection (including online safety) and works with the mental health leads where safeguarding concerns are linked to mental health issues, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children in need, those at risk of significant harm and those who might benefit from 'Early Help' assessments.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL, this lead responsibility should not be delegated.
-The DSL is also aware of the requirement for children being interviewed on site by the Police to have an Appropriate Adult, in accordance with the Statutory guidance - Police and Criminal Evidence Act (PACE) Code C 2019.
+The DSL is also aware of the requirement for children being interviewed on site by the Police to have an Appropriate Adult in attendance, in accordance with the Statutory guidance - Police and Criminal Evidence Act (PACE) Code C 2019.